Group testing for overlapping communities: Lower bound on the number of tests

 \section{Lower bound on the number of tests}

-We compute the minimum number of tests needed to identify all infected members under the zero-error criterion in both community models (I) and (II). \begin{theorem}[Community bound for combinatorial model (I)] Any algorithm that identifies all $\nDef$ infected members without error requires a number of tests $\nTests$ satisfying:
+We compute the minimum number of tests needed to identify all infected members under the zero-error criterion in both community models (I) and (II).
+All proofs can be found in the Appendix. \begin{theorem}[Community bound for combinatorial model (I)] Any algorithm that identifies all $\nDef$ infected members without error requires a number of tests $\nTests$ satisfying: